-Potential pollutants of any kind and in any form must be kept, stored, and used in such a manner that any escape can be contained and the streams not endangered.
+Potential pollutants of any kind and in any form must be kept, stored, and used in such a manner that any escape can be contained and the Olifants River and riparian area not endangered.

 Contaminated water includes water that is carrying excess sediment due to construction activities. appropriate protection from rain and flooding must be implemented.
-Contaminated water that is removed from site must be disposed of at a suitably licensed facility approved by the ECO and Local Authority.
-No contaminated water that does not meet the water quality standards and criteria under the National Water Act may be released into a natural system, whether it is to surface or groundwater.
+Contaminated water that is removed from site must be disposed of at a facility approved by the ECO and Local Authority.
+No contaminated water that does not meet the water quality standards and criteria under the National Water Act must be released into a natural system, whether it is to surface or groundwater.